redbrick/blog/posts/2024-03-04-the-fork-bombing-of-redbrick.md

 A fork bomb is a type of attack where a program keeps forking itself recursively, the most common one on bash being `:(){ :|:& };:`.
 This keeps going until the machine is completely overwhelmed and grinds to a halt.

-A certain enthusiastic redbrick member decided to "pen-test" our login boxes by running a fork bomb on them.
+A certain enthusiastic Redbrick member decided to "pen-test" our login boxes by running a fork bomb on them.
 You might think, *surely the admins before us have put measures in place to prevent this, right?* I'm afraid you would be mistaken, as was I. What followed was the complete lockup of `pygmalion`.

 ## Finally, A Solution